 What God’s Word Says about Once saved always saved

-Does the bible teach “once saved always saved?”
-Now, I trust God’s word.I am thankful for the word of God because it pierces our souls and reveal to us the truth of God.
-We may agree the bible helps to break chains of oppression.
-Exposing darkness and deception the enemy plants to keep us bound.
-Some Christians believe once saved always saved.
-Others believe that the scriptures teach we are to work out our own salvation daily and endure till the end.
-That is two trains of thought here for Christians or is it?
-Many Christians don’t understand it.
+Does the bible teach us that “once saved always saved?”
+I want you to know, I trust God’s word.I am thankful for the word of God because it provides a firm foundation to stand on.
+I believe the bible helps to break chains of oppression in our lives.
+The bible exposes tricks the Devil uses to keep us in darkness.
+Some Christians believe that once saved always saved.
+Others believe the bible teachings on salvation are not as simply expressed.
+In short, the bible says numerous things about being saved.
+None should be ignored.
+Scriptures that teach we are to “work out our own salvation daily and that we are to endure in the faith till the end.”

 Work out your own salvation